zowe/spring-boot-jzos-sample/README.md

 ### Access swagger

-Use the address https://{zowe installation host}:{your defined port}/api/v1/swagger-ui.html to access the swagger page.
+Use the address https://{zowe installation host}:{your defined port}/swagger-ui.html to access the swagger page.
 Scroll down to click on JzOS Variables controller then choose "Try it out" and then "Execute" to make sure the API works.
+You can copy and paste the urls into your browser

 ### Introduce your application to the Gateway.